xenith-studios/ataxia/README.md

 $ make test
 ```

-# Directory Layout
+## Directory Layout

     src/
-        All Rust source code for the engine
+        Rust source code for the engine
-    cmd/
+    cmd/ (binary),internal/ (library)
-        Go binary code for the proxy
-    internal/
-        Go internal library code for the proxy
+        Go source code for the proxy
     bin/
-        The location of compiled binary files and scripts for running the engine
+        The location of compiled binary files and scripts for running the game
     docs/
         User and developer documentation
     logs/
-        Location of stored log files
+        Log files
     tools/
         Helper scripts and tools for developers
     data/
-        On-disk data files, such as config files and world files
+        On-disk data files (ex. config files, world files)
     scripts/
-        On-disk storage location for all Lua scripts
+        Lua scripts
     scripts/interface
         Helper scripts that set up the data interface between Rust and Lua
-    scripts/command
+    scripts/commands
         All in-game commands

-# License
+## License

-`ataxia` is primarily distributed under the terms of both the MIT License and
-the Apache License (Version 2.0), with portions covered by various BSD-like
-licenses.
+Licensed under either of:

+- Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
+- MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+at your option.

 Previous versions of this code were licensed under the BSD three-clause license.

-See LICENSE-APACHE and LICENSE-MIT for details.
+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.